Downloading Data in Finder Chart

 If you just quickly want a copy of the current images of the

-current target, you can choose the PDF icon () on the upper right, and it will generate a
+current target, you can choose the PDF icon () on the upper left, and it will generate a

 then save it to disk for later viewing or printing.
 The search